myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 * **Database per tenant:** Each tenant has their own database, but the application is shared
 * **Sharded multi-tenant:** All tenants share the same database, but tenant data is partitioned

-In this series we will be looking at the last option where a single deployed instance of your application has the ability to host multiple tenants.
-Each tenant shares the same infrastrucutre (including the application and database) to reduce hosting costs.
+In this series we will be looking at the last two options where a single deployed instance of your application has the ability to host multiple tenants.

+Each tenant can share the same infrastrucutre (including the application and database) to reduce hosting costs.
 Tenant isolation is enforced at the code level.
 This is a common requirement for SaaS applications where you want to host multiple customers on a single instance of your application.

-There's a few core requirements that we need to meet to support multi-tenancy in ASP.NET Core:
+## Core requirements

+To achieve this we need to solve a few key problems:

 ### Tenant resolution

 We need a way to identify which tenant is making the current request.
 This could be a domain, a path, or a header in the request.

-### Tenant specific settings
+### Tenant specific settings & services

 The applicaiton might be configured differently depending on the which tenant context is loaded, e.g. the tenant's name, connection string, and other such things.